bbauska/UofM-Inter-with-JavaScript/readme.md

 Well, JavaScript doesn&apos;t have a built-in print function.
 Instead, you have four or five different ways where you can generate different things.
-Data is typically displayed via alerts, prompts**, document.write, innertHTML** or reading information directly to the console.
+Data is typically displayed via alerts, prompts<b>, document.write, innertHTML</b> or reading information directly to the console.
 Let&apos;s talk about each one of these.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 31. alert(), example (22) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->